Cadey89/PLP-Week-1-Assignment/Readme.md

 It is the systematic application of engineering principles, methods and tools to the development, design and maintenance of high quality software systems.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Development of Programming Languages (e.g. ForTran C)
+The development of Programming Languages (e.g. ForTran C)

-Establishment of Software engineering as a discipline in the 1960s
+The establishment of Software engineering as a discipline in the 1960s

-Enabling of structured programming in the 1970s and introduction to agile
+The advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s